 King Size Bed Frame Dimensions

-Queen beds can be a comfortable size for many couples.
+A queen size bed can be a comfortable size for many couples.
 However, after a while, a queen mattress may start to feel inadequate.
 Maybe your children frequently climb into bed with you, or your partner is an active sleeper.
 Whatever the reason, upgrading to a king size bed can help you both find a good night’s sleep.

 Once you decide to purchase a king size mattress, you will likely need a new bed frame.
 A stable bed frame is essential since they support you and protect the mattress.
 Plus, a king frame can set the decorative tone for a larger room.
-We designed this king size bed frame size guide to help you find the right size and style of frame for your bedroom.
+We designed this king bed frame size guide to help you find the right size and style of frame for your bedroom.

 Dimensions of a King Size Bed Frame